 The Resilience of Cancer Warriors

-At SurvivorNet, we get to share stories of resilience all the time because there’s no shortage of brave cancer warriors holding onto hope in the face of adversity.
+At SurvivorNet, we get to share stories of resilience all the time because there’s no shortage of brave cancer warriors holding onto hope in the face of adversity and achieving amazing things.

 She moves through life with a sense of purpose unique to someone who’s been faced with the darkest of times.
 Happily in remission today, she’s determined to, one day, leave the world better than she found it.